 Buying electronics in Hong Kong's legendary electronic shops lining Nathan Road and the Mongkok area is an age-old practice for tech-lovers and curious visitors alike.
-Hong Kong has long been a prime destination for hawkeyed shoppers buying cheap electronics.
-Prices are not as cheap as they were ten or even five years ago, but, if you're willing to take a chance on an independent retailer and are ready to haggles, there is still money to be saved here.
+Hong Kong has long been a prime destination for hawk-eyed shoppers buying cheap electronics.
+Prices are not as cheap as they were 10 or even 5 years ago, but, if you're willing to take a chance on an independent retailer and are ready to haggles, there is still money to be saved at the electronic shops.

 You should also distinguish parallel imports from good old-fashioned scams.
 While most of the independent sellers are honest brokers, the area does have its rogues.

 Open the Box

-Also, make sure the product is available in your home country.
-If it's not, repairing it there will prove difficult and will make a significant dent in your bank account if you have to take it to a specialist.
+Finally, make sure the product is available for purchase in your home country.
+If it's not, repairing it there will prove difficult—or impossible—and will make a significant dent in your bank account if you have to take it to a specialist.

 If you are buying a parallel import, it's likely the warranty from the manufacturer won't be valid at home.
-That means you won't be able to get a free repair if something goes wrong.
+That means you won't be able to get a free repair if something goes wrong or it breaks.

 If you are heading to some of the smaller shops, be sure to get a base price from one of Hong Kong's major retailers, such as Fortress.
-This lets you know what price to expect while you're searching.
+Doing this lets you know what price to expect while you're searching.
 It will also help you gauge what is a bargain and what isn't.
-You're dealing in a foreign currency, and sellers have been known to take advantage of tourists' poor knowledge of the HK$ to USD exchange rate.
+Since you're dealing in a foreign currency, sellers have been known to take advantage of tourists' poor knowledge of the HK$ to USD exchange rate.

 This is a must in independent stores.
 Prices are usually set artificially high, and if you don't bargain you may as well be mugging yourself.
-Getting 10% off the price is an absolute minimum while a 20% discount is what you should aim for.
+Getting 10 percent off the price is an absolute minimum while a 20 percent discount is what you should aim for.
 Know maximum amount you're willing to purchase the item for before you start bargaining and give a first offer below that number.
 Just don't start too far below or you may anger the seller